hackerclub/debug_puzzles/README.md

 Unix: Run `./deploy.sh` as root on your machine.

 ## Spoiler Alert!
-Resist the erge to read the impl.sh file, they contain the challenge implementation and remove the challenge of system debugging.
+Resist the urge to read the impl.sh file, they contain the challenge implementation and remove the challenge of system debugging.

 ## Problem format